 Section 3304.15 | Opportunities for Ohioans with disabilities agency; appointment of executive director; authority.

 (A) There is hereby created the opportunities for Ohioans with disabilities agency.
 The agency is the designated state unit authorized under the "Rehabilitation Act of 1973," 87 Stat.
 355, 29 U.S.C.
-701, as amended, to provide vocational rehabilitation to eligible persons with disabilities.
+701, as amended, to provide vocational rehabilitation services to eligible individuals with disabilities.

 (B) The governor shall appoint an executive director of the opportunities for Ohioans with disabilities agency to serve at the pleasure of the governor and shall fix the executive director's compensation.
 The executive director shall devote the executive director's entire time to the duties of the executive director's office, shall hold no other office or position of trust and profit, and shall engage in no other business during the executive director's term of office.
 The governor may grant the executive director the authority to appoint, remove, and discipline without regard to sex, race, creed, color, age, or national origin, such other professional, administrative, and clerical staff members as are necessary to carry out the functions and duties of the agency.